pleb/blog/posts/minimal-nextjs-blog-part4-show-posts-in-category.md

 }
 ```

-As you can see, with the refactoring I did beforehand, this is now pretty straight forward.
-Next.js, of course, will use this information to generate a list of static props, so I'll define that function now.
+With the refactoring I did beforehand, this is now pretty straightforward.

+Static paths are only half of the puzzle, so I define the `getStaticProps` function next.

 ```ts
 export const getStaticProps: GetStaticProps = async (context: GetStaticPropsContext): Promise<{ props: IBlogCategoryProps }> => {